divyapawar8799-web/final-sql-project-AMAZON/Phase2/README.md

 ## 🚀 Phase 2: Core Operational & Analytical Queries

-Phase 2 builds upon the Phase 1 Database Architecture by implementing **SQL queries essential for operational reporting, analytics, and business insights**.
+Phase 2 builds upon the Phase 1 Database by implementing **SQL queries essential for operational reporting, analytics, and business insights**.
 These queries extract meaningful patterns from a **25-table relational schema** covering every functional area of an Amazon-like platform.

 ---